 Do you need a pool inspection?

 You have a choice when it comes to inspecting pools.
-I can do a competent but limited pool inspection for you and will charge you $200.00 extra.
+I can do a competent but limited pool inspection for you and will charge you $220.00 extra.
 However, there is a gentleman in San Diego that specializes in the inspection of pools only.
 He does an excellent job and a more in-depth pool inspection and I recommend him to all of my clients.
-His name is Rick English and you can find out more about his services at http://www.poolinspections.com Rick does an amazing job but his pricing starts at $500 for the pool inspection.
+His name is Rick English and you can find out more about his services at http://www.poolinspections.com Rick does an amazing job but his pricing starts at $600 for the pool inspection.
+If Rick isn't available, give me a call and I will be happy to provide another referral.

 Serving all of San Diego County From Chula Vista to Oceanside and all parts in between, including: Coronado, La Jolla, Del Mar, Solana Beach, Encinitas, Carlsbad, San Marcos, Escondido, Poway, Santee, El Cajon, La Mesa, Lemon Grove, Spring Valley, Lakeside, National City, Fairbanks Ranch, Rancho Santa Fe, Imperial Beach.